In 2024, hacking techniques will be powered by AI technology, and the same old problems will have a new level of complexity and persuasion factor

 The use of deepfake technology in social engineering has seen a sharp rise.
 These deepfakes can create highly convincing audio or video clips of individuals, such as CEOs or public figures, to manipulate employees or the public.
 Deepfake material of a CEO can be sourced from earnings calls, interviews, TED talks, and other recordings.
 After thorough post-processing, these videos can become almost indistinguishable from reality.

 The CEO of a UK-based energy company was deceived into transferring €220,000 (about $243,000) to a Hungarian supplier’s account, believing he was obeying his German parent company’s chief executive.
-However, it was a fraudster using AI voice technology to mimic the German executive’s voice, complete with a subtle accent and familiar ‘melody,’ as noted by Rüdiger Kirsch of Euler Hermes Group SA, the company’s insurer [Wall Street Journal].
+However, it was a fraudster using AI voice technology to mimic the German executive’s voice, complete with a subtle accent and familiar ‘melody,’ as noted by Rüdiger Kirsch of Euler Hermes Group SA, the company’s insurer [PR News Wire].

 In another example, last year, a fake image of black smoke from a building near the Pentagon, likely created with artificial intelligence, briefly stirred investor panic and impacted financial markets.
 Experts soon debunked the image, leading to a quick market recovery.
 However, this incident highlighted the government’s concern about AI’s potential to cause panic and spread disinformation, with potentially severe repercussions.